fossasia/susi.ai/contribute/README.md

 5. Create a file with the title of experiment as file name.
 6. Paste your codes then commit and push the file to your repo
 7. Make a pull request to our repo!
 8. Thanks for contributing! :smiley:
+Note: use Fritzing to create a breadboard diagram. [https://www.instructables.com/id/Fritzing-A-Tutorial/]

 **Suggested Structure**